Garfieldgengliang/comp1110_asst2_gengliang/admin/F-review-u6799959.md

 Review Comments:

 1. The best features of the code?
 I think there are two good features of the code.
-The first one is that the code has correctly dealt with special tiles, which means it considered the special tiles that has been used, and whether there is still a chance to use the left special tiles.
+The first one is that the code has dealt with special tiles, which means it considered the special tiles that has been used, and whether there is still a chance to use the left special tiles.
 The second one is that he write a method to get all the available spot on the board given a boardString,